Women’s Field Pants: What Conservation Professionals Recommend

 1 - Designs that fail the field test.
 Inconsistent sizing, weak materials, decorative pockets, and designs that don't accommodate real body shapes.

 2 - Demanding work, low pay.
-Different jobs require different pants—thorny deserts, humid swamps, cold mountains—but most conservation workers can’t afford to splurge on expensive “high-performance” brands.
+Different jobs require different pants—thorny deserts, humid swamps, cold mountains.
+But most conservation workers can’t afford to splurge on expensive “high-performance” brands.

-Top Picks (TL;DR)
+Top Picks by Conservation Professionals

 A quick summary before we get into the data.